kino2718/ruby_on_rails_tutorial_by_python_flask/README.md

-This is ruby on rails tutorial by Python.
+This implements the Ruby on Rails Tutorial using Python, Flask, Google App Engine and Cloud Datastore.